hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 @GalenIvanov idk about "short" â˜»

 [14:28:22](#16394057025616PUXho:gitter.im) <GalenIvanov (Galen Ivanov)>:
-Ththe road to hell is paved with good intentions í ½í¸„
+Ththe road to hell is paved with good intentions ğŸ˜„

 [14:28:36](#16394057165618nUgqT:gitter.im) <GalenIvanov (Galen Ivanov)>:
 * The road to hell is paved with good intentions :smile: